Soran Emirate: Early years

-While no date has been established for the origin of the Soran Emirate, Kurdish historian Sharafkhan Bidlisi mentions the Emirate in Sharafnama in 1597 as established by a shepherd by the name of Isa.
-Bitlisi claims that villagers quickly followed the popular Isa and they attacked the Rewan Castle where they established themselves.
+While no date has been established for the origin of the Soran Emirate, Kurdish historian Sharafkhan Bidlisi mentions the Emirate in Sharafnama in 1597 as established by a shepherd named Isa.
+Bitlisi claims that villagers quickly followed the popular Isa and attacked the Rewan Castle where they established themselves.
 They took the name Soran meaning from red after the red stones near the castle.
 Qadir Muhammad Muhammad writes that the emirate was likely established sometime between the 1330s and 1430s.

 Years later, during the Battle of Chaldiran in 1514 between the Ottomans and the Safavids, the Emirate was able to conquer land between Erbil and Kirkuk.
-In 1534, Emir Ezaddin Sher was executed by Suleiman the Magnificent for his treatment of the Emperor's servants and the Emirate was given to Yazidis led by Hussein Beg who ruled as a brutal tyrant.
-He was soon toppled by the family of the previous Emir led by Emir Saifaddin who himself was executed by the Emperor in Constantinople, pushing the Emirate into anarchy.
+In 1534, Emir Ezaddin Sher was executed by Suleiman the Magnificent for his treatment of his servants and the Emirate was given to Yazidis led by Hussein Beg who ruled as a brutal tyrant.
+He was soon toppled by the family of the previous Emir led by Emir Saifuddin who himself was executed by the Ottoman Emperor in Constantinople, pushing the Emirate into anarchy.